Still-Learning-code/Work-from-Home-Website/README.md

  Work-from-Home-Website

- Finished program is to large to screen shot from codepen
+ The finished project is too large to screenshot from Codepen